singularityhub/singularity-docker/README.md

 ## Versions

-See the [master branch](https://github.com/singularityhub/singularity-docker) for a complete list of versions, and the  [singularityware/singularity](https://hub.docker.com/r/singularityware/singularity/) repository on Docker Hub.
+See the [master branch](https://github.com/singularityhub/singularity-docker) for a complete list of versions, and the  [singularity/singularity](https://quay.io/repository/singularity/singularity) container on Quay.io.
+Older versions can be found in the [singularityware/singularity](https://hub.docker.com/r/singularityware/singularity/) repository on Docker Hub.

 ## Use Cases